tillitis/tkey-verification/README.md

 For compatibility with older TKeys we continue to support being able to verify the vendor's signature.
-We identify what kind (proof or signature) we need to use by differences in the verification file.
-It is an error if both a proof and a vendor signature occurs in a file.
+We identify what kind (proof or signature) we need to use by the product ID of the TKey.
+Older TKeys: require a signature, newer: require a Sigsum proof.

 The canonical URL for this file in a TKey provisioned by Tillitis is: